SyedTasi/LLM-Gpt-Chatbot/README.md

 # LLM-Gpt-Chatbot
 Meet MultiPDF Chat App! 🚀 Chat seamlessly with multiple PDFs using natural language.
-Get instant, accurate responses from our language model. 📚💬 Transform your PDF experience now! 🔥✨
+Get instant, accurate responses from the language model. 📚💬 Transform your Q&A experience now! 🔥✨

 # Working Module